hzz0024/BioinfoTools/README.md

 -   `squeue -u abc123` : show jobs belonging to user abc123
 -   `scancel 1564` : cancel job with jobID 1564.
 All processes
     associated with the job will be killed
--   `slurm_stat.pl cbsubscb`: summarize current usage of nodes, partitions, and slots, and number of jobs per user (run on one of the login nodes)
--   `get_slurm_usage.pl`: generate information about average duration, CPU, and memory usage of your recent jobs (run the command without arguments to see usage) - this may help assess real memory needs of your jobs and show whether all requested CPUs are actually used.

 ## A simple example of job submission using `sbatch`